WVFJ-FM

-WVFJ-FM (93.3 MHz, "The JOY FM") is a non-commercial radio station licensed to Greenville, Georgia, and serving West-Central Georgia, including portions of Metro Atlanta and the Columbus-Auburn-Opelika area.
-It is owned by the Radio Training Network with studios and offices in Tyrone.
-WVFJ broadcasts a Contemporary Christian radio format.
+WVFJ-FM (93.3 FM, "The JOY FM") is a non-commercial radio station licensed to Greenville, Georgia, United States, and serving West-Central Georgia, including portions of Metro Atlanta and the Columbus-Auburn-Opelika area.
+Owned by the Radio Training Network with studios and offices in Tyrone, WVFJ broadcasts a Contemporary Christian format.
 Its tower is located in Greenville, off Forest Road.
 The station broadcasts online and on a network of rebroadcasters and FM translators.

-WVFJ-FM is a Class C0 station.
-It has an effective radiated power (ERP) of 38,000 watts.
-The tower has a height above average terrain (HAAT) of 491 meters (1,611 ft).